boucaron/randomstuff/SolarStudy.md

 | 1500W          | 0.8                       | 980               | 873                   | 698                  | 1.4              |

 As you can the details maters, actually if the Transport can be from the same place, it is possible to save a bit more.
-The 4 panel version with the cheapest PV panels I found and the 1.5KW microinverter is making an important difference on the ROI, we have nearly an order of magnetude better with respect to the previous configuration.
+The 4 panels version with the cheapest PV panels I found and the 1.5KW microinverter is making an important difference on the ROI, we have nearly an order of magnetude better with respect to the previous configuration.

 I introduce another configuration that I found interesting